keboola/developers-docs/extend/generic-extractor/jobs/children.md

 * TOC
 {:toc}

 Child jobs allow you to iterate/traverse over sub-resources of an API resource.
-For example, if you download a list of users, you can download details of each user or a list of orders for each users.
-See the corresponding part of the tutorial for a basic [example of using child jobs](/extend/generic-extractor/tutorial/jobs/#child-jobs).

 Because child jobs may contain other child jobs, you may query for sub-sub-resources in a virtually unlimited depth.

+For instance, when downloading a list of users, you can download details of each user or a list of orders for each user.
+See the Generic Extractor tutorial for a basic [example of using child jobs](/extend/generic-extractor/tutorial/jobs/#child-jobs).

-With two additional fields `placeholders` and `recursionFilter`, configuring a child job is no different than configuring [any other job](/extend/generic-extractor/jobs).
+Apart from two additional fields, `placeholders` and `recursionFilter`, configuring a child job is no different than configuring [any other job](/extend/generic-extractor/jobs).

 A sample job configuration can look like this: